 Now that the weather is getting warmer and the only thing we crave is fresh, cool dishes of flavourful combinations, this beloved salad recipe that was handed down to me by my mother is ready to become your own, becoming your ideal companion, underneath some lovely shade, guarding you from the heat and feeding your soul.

 The juicy, black Kalamata olives paired with the strong sun-dried tomatoes create an instant Greek summer vibe, while the toasted pine nuts offer their rustic flair to this beautiful combination that soothes the eye and lures you in to its Mediterranean rhythm.
 Its is so simple and easy to make, it can become a last minute party salad, placed in a huge glass bowl for everyone to share, or an instant meal, packed with goodness and great taste that will keep your energy levels high for many hours.

-The combination of the two different types of rice is not only a pleasing image but it also creates a great variation to the taste and texture of your base.
-As for the fresh basil to be torn by hand above a newly served dish?
-Let it fall like little green flakes, bringing all the aromas of your salad together in satisfying spoonfuls of mouthwatering greatness!
+The combination of the two different types of rice creates a great variation to the taste and texture.
+As for the fresh basil its preferable to be torn by hand over a newly served dish.

 Spring Wild & White Rice Salad

 1 cup wild rice